 Polyhedra

-** Again, a traditional definition that excludes tesselations, which are infinite divisions of a 2-D Euclidean space - I don't have space in my office for infinite objects.
+* This is a traditional definition that excludes tesselations, which are infinite divisions of a 2-D Euclidean space - I don't have space in my office for infinite objects.

 Regular and quasi-regular convex polyhedra